Skip to main content

 Potato Leaf Stew

-Plasas made with potato leaves, typically served on Tuesdays.
-Jakkah's Restaurant in Freetown serves delicious potato-leaf stew with goat meat and white rice.
-Rich, flavorful, and authentic.
+Plasas made with potato leaves, the Tuesday dish in the weekly rotation.
+Jakkah's Restaurant in Freetown cooks a good potato-leaf stew with goat meat and white rice.

 Jollof Rice